Timely times glossary

 Staff booking frequency (same as above): This is the interval at which a staff member can be booked online and it separate from the Calendar interval displayed in the main calendar.
 This is determined by the interval set under Setup > Staff > Edit > Normal working hours > Can be booked every.

-- 1-3 days before the appointment at a chosen time.
+- Number of days before the appointment, at a specific time.

-Send SMS messages between these times: This sets the time period in which email and SMS messages are actually sent to your customers to ensure they don't receive messages during the night.
+SMS time restriction: This sets the time period in which email and SMS messages are actually sent to your customers to ensure they don't receive messages during the night.
 The default time period for message sending is 8:30am to 9:15pm.

 - 1 January 20XX